mme-stud/IFP/README.md

 This repository contains a modified version of MtKaHyPar partitioner.
 The resulting algorithm supports conductance-based clustering of a hypergraph.

-*This repository is a part of a beginner's programming project.*
+*This repository is a part of an advances's programming practical.* The report on this project can be found at [https://github.com/mme-stud/ifp_report/blob/main/main.pdf](https://github.com/mme-stud/ifp_report/blob/main/main.pdf)

 ## Running details